koriavinash1/DeepBrainSeg/WINDOWS 10 INSTALLATION GUIDE.md

 2. Install [Python 3.5.4 64 bit.](https://www.python.org/downloads/release/python-354/) You will notice below that everything going forward is 64 bit based!

 - Failure to do the above will result in python 3.5 base version related torch error, and python 3.6 will yield DeepBrainSeg related deepSeg import error!
-Not to mention, anaconda cloud has no distirbution of pydensecrf for python3.7.
+Not to mention, anaconda cloud has no distribution of pydensecrf for python3.7, and I will mention why anaconda cloud is relevant below.
 Stay with python 3.5 [as advised by author](https://github.com/koriavinash1/DeepBrainSeg/issues/9#issuecomment-576507447).

 3. Install (by simply manually copying Lib and Scripts to python35 installation directory) pydensecrf, particularly "[win-64/pydensecrf-1.0rc2](https://anaconda.org/conda-forge/pydensecrf/1.0rc2/download/win-64/pydensecrf-1.0rc2-py36_0.tar.bz2)" (crucially, from [the anaconda cloud location](https://anaconda.org/conda-forge/pydensecrf/files)).